vmware-labs/wasm-workers-server/examples/README.md

 ## Build

-### JavaScript handlers
+### JavaScript workers

 Wasm Workers Server includes a `QuickJS` interpreter.
-JavaScript handlers are automatically compatible and you don't need to compile them to WebAssembly, although they will run in it.
+JavaScript workers are automatically compatible and you don't need to compile them to WebAssembly, although they will run in it.

-### Rust handlers
+### Rust workers

-For Rust handlers, you need to use our `wasm-workers-server-kit` crate.
+For Rust workers, you need to use our `wasm-workers-server-kit` crate.
 This folder contains several examples of its usage.